tatuylonen/wikitextprocessor/README.md

 ## Expected performance

-This can generally process a few Wiktionary pages second per processor core, including expansion of all templates, Lua macros, parsing the full page, and analyzing the parse.
+This can generally process a few Wiktionary pages per second per processor core, including expansion of all templates, Lua macros, parsing the full page, and analyzing the parse.
 On a multi-core machine, this can generally process a few dozen to a few hundred pages per second,